US Open Championship Betting

-The US Open is the third of the four major championships in the golfing calendar.
+The US Open is the third of the four major championships on the golfing calendar.
 It’s widely regarded as the most challenging of the four Majors to win because of its demanding course design.
 Small targets, fast greens, long rough, and strong winds make the players struggle.
-For that reason, the Open is the hardest Major to score in, and it’s not even debatable.
+For that reason, the Open is the most challenging Major to score in, and it’s not even debatable.

 Aside from being the toughest Major in terms of course setup, the US Open is also the most accessible of golf’s most prestigious tournaments.
-Many unknown amateurs get the privilege to play against superstars like Brooks Koepka and Tiger Woods.
+As a result, many unknown amateurs get the privilege of playing against superstars like Rory McIlroy.

-Bookmakers offer excellent odds for the US Open and a wide range of betting opportunities.
+Bookmakers offer excellent odds for the US Open, and many betting opportunities are available.
 The severe conditions here make it difficult to predict the outright winner of the tournament.
-But guess what — that means that underdogs have a solid chance to take the famed trophy home.
+But guess what — that means underdogs have a solid chance to take the famed trophy home.
 And anyone backing these underdogs could hit the jackpot.
 You can read on to learn more about the US Open betting markets.

 The US Open is a four-round, 72-hole stroke-play tournament, with a cut after 36 holes.
-Each Major abides by its own set of playoff rules regarding how to handle ties after the completion of 72 holes.
-At Masters, there is the sudden death rule; the PGA Championship uses a three-hole aggregate, while the Open employs the four-hole aggregate rule.
+Each Major abides by its own set of playoff rules regarding handling ties after completing 72 holes.
+At The Masters, there is the sudden death rule; the PGA Championship uses a three-hole aggregate, while The Open employs the four-hole aggregate rule.

 As for the US Open, the winner is determined after a two-hole aggregate playoff.
 Before 2018, when the score was tied at the end of regulation play, golfers had to come back the next day to play 18 more holes (we all remember the legendary standoff between Tiger Woods and Rocco Mediate in 2008).